 The goals and scope of the Sidewalk Labs proposal for Quayside, the 12-acre stretch on Toronto’s waterfront that was under consideration, changed wildly over the years and at times reached nigh-incomprehensible proportions, as was the case with a whopping 1,500-page manifesto that it dropped on policymakers and the public last year.
 The project proposed wooden buildings and retractable awnings next to fantastical ideas such as tunnels filled with autonomous delivery robots and planning for self-driving cars (coming in 2035, Sidewalk Labs estimated).
 More salient were the plans to stuff the city with data-collecting sensors, bespoke hubs to add more sensors, and a fiber network to power the whole thing, while licensing new technologies along the way.

 Sidewalk Labs seemed intent on pushing its luck over the years.
-The company proposed plans for 190 hectares of Toronto (vs. the originally-planned 12 acres), which caught many by surprise and caused an uproar before being reined in to match initial expectations.
+The company proposed plans for 190 acres of Toronto (vs. the originally-planned 12 acres), which caught many by surprise and caused an uproar before being reined in to match initial expectations.
 Its 1,500-page document also asked the government to allow the smart city to have different regulations than the rest of Toronto.
 At one point, Sidewalk Labs demanded a cut of property taxes and development fees.

 “You can argue that you consent when you put Alexa in your home or connect your electronics to your online accounts,” Michael Bryant, executive director of the CCLA, told Motherboard at the time.
 “It’s another thing to say you consent when you walk from one block in Toronto to the next.”